stephendawsondev/j-day/README.md

 ## Frameworks, libraries and programs used

+### Frameworks

 * [Github](https://github.com/) used to host repository.
+* [Github pages](https://pages.github.com/) used to deploy the website.
 * [Codeanywhere](https://app.codeanywhere.com/) used to develop project and organise version control.
 * [Gitpod](https://gitpod.io/) used to develop project and organise version control.
-* [Github pages](https://pages.github.com/) used to deploy the website.
 * [VScode](https://code.visualstudio.com/) free and open-source code editor and customizable tool for writing code.

+### Libraries

+* [VScode](https://code.visualstudio.com/) free and open-source code editor and customizable tool for writing code.
 * [Pixelart](https://www.pixelart.com/) used to design sprites.
+* [StackOverflow](https://stackoverflow.com/) used to problem solve and deal with queries.

+### Programs

 * [ChatGPT](https://chat.openai.com/) used to generate placeholder text and to verify code.
-* [StackOverflow](https://stackoverflow.com/) used to problem solve and deal with queries.
+* [Slack](https://slack.com/intl/en-ie/) a widely-used cloud-based communication and collaboration platform designed to facilitate efficient communication and teamwork within organizations, teams, and communities.

 ## Credits

-We would like to give credit to the following individuals, organizations, and resources that have contributed to the project or provided inspiration:
 - **Thank you to all the team members for the hard work and cooperation.**

   - **Stephen Dawson** - [GitHub](https://github.com/stephendawsondev), [LinkedIn](https://www.linkedin.com/in/sdstephendawson/), [URL](http://www.stephendawson.ie)